gutouyu/cs231n/README.md

 # cs231n
-My own implementation of MIT cs231n DeepLearning in CV Homework
+MIT cs231n DeepLearning in CV Assignment.

+You can run this directly with python2.7.